-Quality research most commonly denotes to the scientific process including all aspects of study design; in particular, it relates to the judgment regarding the match between the methods and questions, selection of subjects, measurement of outcomes, and protection against systematic bias, nonsystematic bias, and inferential error(Boaz & Ashby, 2003; Lohr, 2004; Shavelson & Towne, 2002).
-Principles and standards for quality research designs are commonly found in texts, reports, essays, and guides to research design and methodology and so on.
+Quality research most commonly denotes the scientific process including all aspects of study design; in particular, it relates to the judgment regarding the match between the methods and questions, selection of subjects, measurement of outcomes, and protection against systematic bias, nonsystematic bias, and inferential error(Boaz & Ashby, 2003; Lohr, 2004; Shavelson & Towne, 2002).
+Principles and standards for quality research designs are commonly found in texts, reports, essays, guides to research design and methodology, and so on.

 Standards for assessing the quality of research

 - Pose a significant, important question that can be investigated empirically and that contributes to the knowledge base

 - A well‐defined research topic and a clear hypothesis

 - Test questions that are linked to relevant theory

 - Apply methods that best address the research questions of interest

 - Base research on clear chains of inferential reasoning supported and justified by complete coverage of the relevant literature

 - Provide the necessary information to reproduce or replicate the study

 - Ensure the study design, methods, and procedures are sufficiently transparent and ensure an independent, balanced, and objective approach to the research